vortex-data/vortex/docs/index.rst

        Random access, throughput, and TPC-H.

-Vortex is a fast & extensible columnar file format that is based around state-of-the-art research from the database community.
-It is built around cascading compression with lightweight encodings (no block compression), allowing for both efficient random access and extremely fast decompression.
+Vortex is a fast & extensible columnar file format that is based around the latest research from the database community.
+It is built around cascading compression with lightweight, vectorized encodings (i.e., no block compression), allowing for both efficient random access and extremely fast decompression.

-Vortex also includes an accompanying in-memory format for these (recursively) compressed arrays, that is zero-copy compatible with Apache Arrow in uncompressed form.
+Vortex includes an accompanying in-memory format for these (recursively) compressed arrays, that is zero-copy compatible with Apache Arrow in uncompressed form.
 Taken together, the Vortex library is a useful toolkit with compressed Arrow data in-memory, on-disk, & over-the-wire.

+Vortex consolidates the metadata in a series of flatbuffers in the footer, in order to minimize the number of reads (important when reading from object storage) & the deserialization overhead (important for wide tables with many columns).

 Vortex aspires to succeed Apache Parquet by pushing the Pareto frontier outwards: 1-2x faster writes, 2-10x faster scans, and 100-200x faster random access reads, while preserving the same